SkafteNicki/dtu_mlops/s7_deployment/apis.md

         with a default value of 28.
 Try running the application where you specify everything and one more time where you leave out `h` and `w`.

-    5. Finally, lets also figure out how to return a file from our application.
-You will need to add the following lines:
+    5. Finally, let's also figure out how to return a file from our application.
+You will need to add the following
+        lines:

         ```python
         from fastapi.responses import FileResponse